stanfordroboticsclub/StanfordQuadruped/README.md

     sudo bash install.sh
     ```
 6. Power-cycle the robot
-7. Reconnect to the robot and check that everything is running correctly.
+7. Reconnect to the robot (over ethernet) and check that everything is running correctly.
+(If your computer can't connect to the Pi, check that you correctly changed your computer's ethernet adapter's IP and subnet mask as described in step 1).
     - SSH into the robot
         ```bash
         ssh pi@10.0.0.xx